dougy147/mcbash/README.md

 ```

 `mcbash` (for **m**ac **c**hecker **bash** version) scans for valid MAC addresses on Stalker Portal servers.
-It's an easy to use script.
+It's a fast, modular and easy to use script.
-Just feed it with a server's URL or IP.
-It then checks potentially valid MAC addresses.
+Just feed it with a server URL or IP, and let it check by itself.

-When a valid MAC is found, it is stored in your `$HOME` directory -> `$HOME/.config/mc`
+When a valid MAC is found, it is stored in a file here -> `$HOME/.config/mcbash`

 <p align="center">
 <img src="mcbash.gif" width="80%" />